mathiasbynens/tpyo/README.md

 ## Acknowledgements

 * Kudos to @gf3, whose [excellent implementation of the Levenshtein string difference algorithm](http://gf3.github.com/Levenshtein/) is being used in _tpyo_.
-* Thanks to @tvcutsem for his work on ES6 proxies and for [his harmony-reflect shim](https://github.com/tvcutsem/harmony-reflect).
 * Shout-out to [-ot](http://ot-crew.com/). ♥

 ## Author